Alan Rein, Ph.D.

 The goal of the research efforts in the Retroviral Assembly Section is to extend our understanding of basic mechanisms in retroviral replication and pathogenesis.
 Our hope is that this understanding will lead to new methods of combatting retrovirus-induced disease, including AIDS.

 We have analyzed the properties of recombinant HIV-1 Gag protein in some detail.
 When nucleic acid is added to Gag, the protein assembles into virus-like particles.
 This is a very nonspecific interaction: almost any nucleic acid will support assembly.
 These particles are significantly smaller than authentic viral particles, but particles of the correct size are formed if inositol phosphates, as well as nucleic acid, are provided to the protein.
 In the absence of nucleic acid, the protein is in monomer-dimer equilibrium, using the previously described interface within the C-terminal domain of its capsid moiety.
 We generated a mutant of Gag that remains monomeric at relatively high concentrations.
 We have subjected this mutant protein to a series of hydrodynamic and biophysical analyses.
 These results, together with modeling studies, indicate that the protein is folded over in solution, with its N and C termini relatively close together in three-dimensional space.
 Since Gag molecules are extended rods in immature virus particles, they must undergo a drastic conformational change during particle assembly.
 Collaborative studies using neutron reflectivity and other techniques have now shown that Gag extends when preferred ligands are available for both its N-terminal ("matrix") domain and its C-terminal ("nucleocapsid") domain.
-Interestingly, these properties of HIV-1 Gag are not shared with the Gag protein from another retrovirus, Moloney murine leukemia virus (MLV).
+Interestingly, unlike HIV-1 Gag protein, the Gag protein of the gammaretrovirus Moloney murine leukemia virus is rod-shaped in solution, just as it is in immature virus particles, and does not dimerize significantly in solution.

 Gag is also a nucleic acid chaperone, and participates in the annealing of a cellular tRNA molecule to the viral RNA, where the tRNA will serve as primer for viral DNA synthesis.